terrorizer1980/senzing-environment/README.md

 ### Create Senzing project

-If a Senzing project directory already exists, this step may be skipped.
+:thinking: If a Senzing project directory already exists, this step may be skipped.
 If a Senzing project directory is needed, perform the following step.

 1. Create the Senzing project.